pelayoarbues/quartz/content/notes/You need a growth mind to get honest feedback.md

 Be honest with yourself; do you embrace criticism or make a plethora of excuses when receiving feedback?
 If you are simply listening to respond instead of fully grasping the message, your defensiveness will be noticed by the person providing feedback.
 Giving negative feedback is already uncomfortable enough, and defensiveness makes it even more difficult.

-It is easy to say that you have a growth mindset, but the truth is that most of us struggle to shift our thoughts and realize that we can improve in any aspect of our work.
+It is easy to say that you have a [[00.Inbox/Fleeting/How to build a growth mindset in kids]], but the truth is that most of us struggle to shift our thoughts and realize that we can improve in any aspect of our work.
 The challenge is to understand that if you are open to recognizing your mistakes and eager to improve, with a growth mindset, you are on your way to overcoming them.

 So next time you find yourself in a situation where the feedback you receive differs from previous feedback, ask yourself if you are actively listening or if you are not in the mood to receive the message.
 But also be aware that, in a hypothetical situation where your colleagues were masters of direct feedback and you had the most open mind in the world, we are still human beings, and we may not always share our complete thoughts with each other face-to-face.